dsccommunity/SqlServerDsc/README.md

 #### Known issues

-All issues are not listed here, see [here for all open issues](https://github.com/PowerShell/SqlServerDsc/issues?q=is%3Aissue%20is%3Aopen%20SqlSetup).
+All issues are not listed here, see [here for all open issues](https://github.com/PowerShell/SqlServerDsc/issues?q=is%3Aissue+is%3Aopen+in%3Atitle+SqlSetup).

-##### Severe known issues

-This is a list of known issues that severely impact the use of the resource.

-There are currently no known severe issues.

 ### SqlWaitForAG